Harisghayas5/Data-Dump/README.md

 6) For free web development platform?
 Use [stackblitz.com] or [codepen.io.]

+7) For uploading your images for link them with HTML..?
+Try imghippo. [https://www.imghippo.com/]

-7) For applying higher resolution to your image files like diagrams, graphs, charts, or your own photos!
+8) For applying higher resolution to your image files like diagrams, graphs, charts, or your own photos!
 Try "Upscaler.com".
 [https://imgupscaler.com/]

 9) For using alternative of linux environment?
 Use WSL(windows subsystems for linux) in your usual windows 10 or updated !
 Here's how › [https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command]